30 Of The Best Marketplaces To List Your Business For Sale

 They do have several online businesses listed for sale on their site to give the impression they are well established, but the listings I checked were simply copied from website broker sites like QuietLight Brokerage and from other sites such as BizBroker24.
 Further, the photos and names posted on their "Team" page seem fake and don't correspond with similar names in LinkedIn.

 There are numerous other pretender marketplaces that give the appearance of being old, well established marketplaces but that are best avoided.

 Various M&A Databases

-For the larger businesses, with multi-million pound turnovers, there are Merger and Acquistion databases that work far better than the above listing sites.
+For the larger businesses, with multi-million pound turnovers, there are Merger and Acquisition databases that work far better than the above listing sites.
 These are the databases that multi-nationals, financial institutions, private equity firms, HNW individuals, family offices and stock market listed companies turn to when they need to make an acquisition.
 Further information about M&A databases below.